BrainSpawnInfosphere/walkingeye/README.md

 * config - config files
 * docs - various PDFs, latex, or whatever for background
-* IMU[old] - old inertial measurement software, need to remove
 * lib - my ros alternative core libraries
-* node[old] - human machine interface, most likely stick with all python, need to remove
-* pic - pictures
+* pics - pictures
 * plugins - plugin modules for the speech/audio capabilities
-* quadruped - walking robot ... move this somehow and combine with my wheeled robot
+* quadruped - walking robot ... move this somehow and combine with my wheeled robot (soccer)
-* sim[old] - used pygame, not really completely running, need to remove
+* soccer - nonholonomic robot code
-* sound - sound clips for the speech/audio capabilities
+* sounds - sound clips for the speech/audio capabilities
 * test - nose test scripts
 * tmp - various things I am testing that may or may not work or make it to my robot
 * tools - tools for my ros alternative

+Need to organize everything in the main directory

 # Future